jamf/DEPNotify/README.md

 *Example:* `Command: Help: http://www.apple.com/support`

-# Status Updates

-This are very simple.
-Just echo set `Status:` followed by the text of your status.
-If you've set `NotificationOn:` the status will also be sent as a notification.
-Also, if you have `Determinate:` set, each time you send a status the process bar will increment by one.

-*Example:* `Status: Reticulating splines...`

 # DEPNotify Plist

 For more functionality and advanced workflows, additional options are slowly being added into the `menu.nomad.DEPNotify.plist`.
 This file is able to configure various things like EULA window, registration window, status text alignment, and help bubbles.